 By the time they complete the CANSkate program, skaters should have several skating skills, including: fast forward and backward perimeter stroking, forward and backward crosscuts, side stops with speed, turns, basic spins and jumps.

-If I am sure that my skater is too advanced for the CANSkate level, what is next level option with your club?
+If I am sure that my skater is too advanced for the CANSkate level, what is the next level option with your club?

 Is there a Power Skating Program at your club?